DrKenReid/global-temperature-analysis/README.md

 ## 📜 Data Use and Citation

-Thanks to NOAA for the data: https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/global/time-series
+When using this data, cite: NOAA National Centers for Environmental Information, Climate at a Glance: Global Time Series, published [Month] 2024, retrieved on [Date] from https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/global/time-series

 ## 📄 License